secretfader/secretfader/README.md

 ## Greetings, I'm Nicholas. :wave:

-I'm a Senior Engineer, educator, conference speaker, and event organizer currently living near Denver, Colorado.
-I work with Rust, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable, elegant software and products that users love.
+I'm a technical director, educator, conference speaker, and event organizer currently living near Denver, Colorado.
+I work with Rust, Substrate, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable, elegant software and products that users love.
+I am currently serving as Director of Information Security and DevOps at @NodleCode.

 ### Professional Interests :briefcase: